Humanitarian Networks and Partnerships Weeks (HNPW) 2025

 Organizers: UNSSC and adelphi

-Building on last year’s UNSSC-adelphi event at HNPW, which focused on understanding climate and environmental risks for increased resilience, conflict prevention and sustaining peace, this session will focus on responses.
-It will do so by presenting concrete examples from countries currently dealing with the impacts of climate change and conflict and providing insights from organizations striving to provide life-saving support, while building the resilience of vulnerable communities and supporting peace outcomes.
+Building on the 2024 UNSSC-adelphi event at HNPW, which focused on understanding climate and environmental risks for increased resilience, conflict prevention and sustaining peace, this session focused on responses.
+It did so by presenting concrete examples from countries currently dealing with the impacts of climate change and conflict and providing insights from organizations striving to provide life-saving support, while building the resilience of vulnerable communities and supporting peace outcomes.

-During the session, participants will have the opportunity to interact with speakers through interactive quiz and Q&A segments.
-This session will target practitioners, donors and researchers working at the intersection of climate, peace and security.
+During the session, participants had the opportunity to interact with speakers through interactive quiz and Q&A segments.
+This session targeted practitioners, donors and researchers working at the intersection of climate, peace and security.
 This includes UN agencies, funds and programmes, international non-governmental organizations (INGOs), and non-governmental organizations (NGOs) and civil society organizations (CSOs) operating at the national and local levels.

 More information